pletzer/nemoflux/README.md

 ## A quick tour of nemoflux

 NEMO data can be quite large.
-The following will generate mock data that comply to NEMO's NetCDF file.
-The variable names and attributes match those of a NEMO file.
+The following will generate mock data that mimick NEMO's NetCDF files.
+The variable names and some attributes match those of a NEMO file in a minimalistic way.
 This is a good way to get started.
 ```
 python datagen.py --deltaDeg="20,30" --nz=10 --nt=4 --nx=36 --ny=18 --prefix=test
 ```
-Will produce three files:
+will produce three files:
 ```
 ls test_?.nc
 ```
-should display test_T.nc, test_U.nc	and test_V.nc. test_T.nc contains the grid information, test_U.nc and test_V.nc contain the u, v velocity components.
+should display test_T.nc, test_U.nc	and test_V.nc.
+Here test_T.nc contains the grid information, test_U.nc and test_V.nc contain the u, v velocity components.
 The following command will display the total flow for the target longitude, latitude points (-129,-80),(-23,-34),(156,78):
 ```
 python fluxviz.py  -t test_T.nc -u test_U.nc -v test_V.nc -l "(-129,-80),(-23,-34),(156,78)"
 ```

 ![alt total flow at time 0](https://github.com/pletzer/nemoflux/blob/main/pictures/simple.png?raw=true)

+This shows a "tartan" plot where the u and v velocity fields are integrated vectically across layers and along the T cell edges.
+The arrows represent the velocity field that is perpendicular to the lateral surface.
 You can step in time by typing "t" in the window.
 Type "q" to quit/exit.
 Zoom in/out using the mouse/pad.
 To reset the view type "r".

 ## How to subset NEMO data